Planning is underway for Danube Day 2019. Details will be posted here in June. Read on for a summary of activities in 2018.

-Sustainable tourism was also top of the agenda at the 7th Meeting of the Sava Youth Parliament in Bohinj.
-60 children and teachers from 8 schools located in all four Sava countries came together to develop and debate tourism ideas for a shared Sava.
-Key conclusions, including a proposal to develop a Sava River Festival, were presented to high-level officials at the 7th Meeting of the Parties to the Framework Agreement on the Sava River Basin in Bled.
-Read about their proposals on the website of the parliament organisers, the International Sava River Basin Commission, and also on the Ministry of the Environment website.
+Young people were also active at the four-country Sava Youth Parliament in Bohinj.
+60 children and teachers from 8 schools debated sustainable tourism for a shared Sava.
+Conclusions, including a proposal to develop a Sava River Festival, were presented to high-level officials at the 7th Meeting of the Parties to the Framework Agreement on the Sava River Basin in Bled.
+Read about their proposals on the website of the parliament organisers, the International Sava River Basin Commission, and on the Ministry of the Environment website.

 For up-to-the-minute information, please contact: